 |Urinary tract infection||8%||5%|

-|* Laboratory test abnormalities were reported as adverse
+|* Laboratory test abnormalities were reported as adverse reactions in European trials|

 ** Does not include injection site erythema, itching, hemorrhage, pain or swelling

-Less Common Adverse Reactions in Rheumatoid Arthritis Clinical Studies
+Less Common Adverse Reactions In Rheumatoid Arthritis Clinical Studies

-Other infrequent serious adverse reactions that do not appear in the WARNINGS AND PRECAUTIONS or Adverse Reaction sections that occurred at an incidence of less than 5% in HUMIRA-treated patients in RA studies were:
+Other infrequent serious adverse reactions that do not appear in the Warnings and Precautions or Adverse Reaction sections that occurred at an incidence of less than 5% in HUMIRA-treated patients in RA studies were: